 For the above quantitative results and with respect to certain qualitative factors which the C&BC considers an important part of its assessment (such as the quality of revenue and earnings, consistency of results, our ability to invest in the business, planning and leadership, and reengineering performance), the C&BC determined payout for company performance to be 111.3% of our named executive officers' target annual cash incentive opportunity.
-This payout for company performance to determine the 2006 annual cash incentives for the named executive officers as shown in the "Non-equity Incentive Plan Compensation" column of the "Summary Compensation Table" in this Proxy Statement.
-In addition, the table below summarizes the awards for company performance and the final payouts to the named executive officer's attainment of specific team and individual goals and the demonstration of defined leadership competencies as assessed by our Chairman and CEO and reviewed and approved by the C&BC:
+This payout for company performance was combined with any positive or negative discretionary adjustment for individual performance to determine the 2006 annual cash incentives for the named executive officers as shown in the "Non-equity Incentive Plan Compensation" column of the "Summary Compensation Table" in this Proxy Statement.
+In addition, the table below summarizes the awards for company performance and the final payouts to the named executive officers including any positive or negative adjustments that were made based on the named executive officer's attainment of specific team and individual goals and the demonstration of defined leadership competencies as assessed by our Chairman and CEO and reviewed and approved by the C&BC: